Which Texas Cities Have the Best Weather? Top Choices

 5. Snowfall: Higher elevations in Texas, particularly in the Panhandle and the mountainous regions of West Texas, see more frequent and significant snowfall than lower-lying areas.

-6. Diurnal Temperature Range: Areas with higher elevations often experience a more considerable difference between daytime highs and nighttime lows.
+6. Diurnal Temperature Range: Areas with higher elevations often experience a greater difference between daytime highs and nighttime lows.
 This diurnal temperature range is more pronounced in desert or semi-arid regions of West Texas.

-7. Plant and Animal Life: The elevation impacts the types of vegetation and wildlife in an area, which in turn can influence local microclimates.
+7. Plant and Animal Life: Elevation affects the types of vegetation and wildlife in an area, which in turn can influence local microclimates.
 For instance, higher elevation areas might support pine forests, which can affect local humidity and temperature.

 8. Air Quality: Higher elevations often have cleaner air, as many pollutants tend to accumulate at lower elevations.
 However, specific geographical features, like valleys, can trap air and reduce air quality.